expressjs/express/Readme.md

     $ npm install -g express

+ To install the 3.0 alpha:

+    $ npm install -g express@3.0

 ## Quick Start

  The quickest way to get started with express is to utilize the executable `express(1)` to generate an application as shown below: